Atila-M-Schrieber/TOTEM-Plus-1/README.md

 [My ZMK config](https://github.com/Atila-M-Schrieber/zmk-config) for the TOTEM Plus 1 (wireless with a dongle, using the XIAO BLE)

-[Original dongle ZMK config](https://github.com/eigatech/zmk-config/tree/totem-dongle) for the TOTEM-Plus-1 wireless + dongle build
+[Original dongle ZMK config](https://github.com/eigatech/zmk-config/tree/totem-dongle) for the TOTEM wireless + dongle build

 ***